 Like all litigation, Estate/Trust litigation can be costly and time-consuming endeavors.
 At Key Schoen Law, we attempt to resolve matters without the need to go to trial in order to minimize the emotional toll and the financial costs.
 However, if a fair agreement cannot be reached, Key Schoen’s extensive trial experience provides his clients with someone who is at his best in front of a jury.

-Again, almost all estate lawyers do not have a jury trial background.
-Besides his 29 years of litigation experience, Key Schoen’s trial (and Appellate) successes are undeniable.
+Almost all Estate/ Trust lawyers do not have a jury trial background.
+Besides his 30 years of litigation experience, Key Schoen’s trial (and Appellate) successes are undeniable.
+See Key Schoen, Attorney at Law Biography.

 Because of the confidentiality afforded to Trustees, it may be difficult for you to determine if you have a legitimate legal problem.
 If you would like to meet with Key Schoen or schedule a telephone consultation, please fill out the contact form and email, or call Key Schoen law to schedule same.